 If gliding over a frozen lake is your ideal adventure, you can do that here too!
 Jasper Park Lodge and Pyramid Lake Resort both maintain a skating area when the lakes are frozen.
 Both have skates on site for rent.
 You’ll find a cleared skating loop as well as open rink areas with hockey nets.
 Hockey is Canada’s winter sport so be sure to try out shooting a few pucks if the opportunity arises.

 If you have decided to try skating, helmets are a must for the kids.
 You might find an old chair on the ice or a weird triangular metal brace, these are intended to provide support for the amateur skater.
-I love to push my kids in our awesome chariot on the ice – it keeps the baby warm and gives me balance and support while skating.
+I love to push my kids in our awesome all-terrain stroller, the chariot on the ice – it keeps the baby warm and gives me balance and support while skating.

 Maligne Canyon is a truly fascinating place to explore.
 In the warmer months you can watch massive amounts of water rush through and over the carved rock.
 But in the colder months most of the water travelling through the canyon freezes covering the canyon with cascading curtains of ice.
 While you can still walk the trail alongside the canyon, it can be quite slippery in the winter.
 Instead, sign up for an ice walk tour and go right into the canyon itself.
 Kids will love this!